 As far as the Bolt EV refresh goes, the pandemic may have pushed the updates to the 2022 model year.
 As such, it’s entirely possible that the 2021 Bolt EV will see only a handful of minor changes along with a shortened model year before the refreshed model arrives for the 2022 model year, bringing improvements to the exterior and interior, but not so much to the powertrain.

-From a styling standpoint, the refreshed Chevy Bolt EV will feature a new front fascia similar to the face worn by the all-new 2021 Chevrolet Trailblazer.
-The new configuration will have significantly more personality and be more aggressive than the current model.
+From a styling standpoint, the refreshed Chevy Bolt EV will feature a new front fascia that will take after the face worn by the all-new 2021 Chevrolet Trailblazer.
+The new design will have significantly more personality and character than the current model.
 Additionally, the forward lighting configuration will be overhauled to include a thin strip of headlights to serve as the Daytime Running Lights (DRLs), while the actual headlights will be a bit lower on in the fascia.
 The rear end will feature a slightly updated rear fascia with new tail lights.

 We also hear that the Chevy Bolt refresh will feature new forward-facing cameras for a new adaptive cruise control system.
 However, the model will not offer Super Cruise, which is being reserved for the Bolt EV’s larger brother – the yet-to-be-unveiled 2022 Chevrolet Bolt EUV.